bluek8s/kubedirector/deploy/example_catalog/docs/Spark245-with-Jupyterhub-readme.md

 #### Sparkmagic BRIEF
 Sparkmagic is a library of kernels that allows Jupyter notebooks to interact with Apache Spark through Apache Livy, which is a REST server for Spark.
 Spark and Apache Livy are installed when you create a cluster with JupyterHub.

-#### Spark Components
-Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).

-Specifically, to run on a cluster, the SparkContext can connect to several types of cluster managers (either Spark’s own standalone cluster manager, Mesos or YARN), which allocate resources across applications.
-Once connected, Spark acquires executors on nodes in the cluster, which are processes that run computations and store data for your application.
-Next, it sends your application code (defined by JAR or Python files passed to SparkContext) to the executors.
-Finally, SparkContext sends tasks to the executors to run.

 #### SparkMagic Features
 Run Spark code in multiple languages against any remote Spark cluster through Livy